North Boambee Valley

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of North Boambee Valley has an income level below the national average, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in North Boambee Valley is $45,838, while the average income stands at $58,359.
-This compares to figures for the Rest of NSW, which are $52,390 and $65,215 respectively.
+The suburb of North Boambee Valley had an income level below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers was $45,838 and the average income stood at $58,359, compared to figures for Rest of NSW's of $52,390 and $65,215 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $49,899 (median) and $63,530 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in North Boambee Valley all rank modestly, between the 20th and 30th percentiles.
-The data shows that the predominant cohort spans 29.9% of locals (750 people) with incomes in the $1,500 - 2,999 category, reflecting patterns seen in the surrounding region where 29.9% similarly occupy this range.
-Housing affordability pressures are severe in North Boambee Valley, with only 84.1% of income remaining after housing costs, ranking at the 30th percentile.
-The area's Socio-Economic Index for Areas (SEIFA) income ranking places it in the 6th decile.
+According to 2021 Census figures, household, family and personal incomes all ranked modestly in North Boambee Valley, between the 20th and 30th percentiles.
+The predominant income cohort spanned 29.9% of locals (751 people) with incomes ranging from $1,500 to $2,999, reflecting patterns seen in the surrounding region where similarly 29.9% occupied this range.
+Housing affordability pressures were severe, with only 84.1% of income remaining after housing costs, ranking at the 30th percentile.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income